This post may contain affiliate links. Please read my disclosure policy.

 - In a separate mixing bowl, add white spelt flour, baking powder, cajun seasoning mix, sea salt, and black pepper to a large bowl and mix together.
 Set aside.

-- In a cast-iron skillet, add enough oil for frying leaving about an inch or so of room from the at the top of the skillet.
+- In the meantime, grab your cast-iron skillet and add enough oil for frying leaving about an inch or so of room from the at the top of the skillet.
 (The amount will vary depending on the vessel you are using to fry.
 For a deep fryer I tend to use the entire bottle of oil.
 For my cast iron skillet, I use ¾ of a 24-ounce bottle of oil).

 - Turn heat on high and heat oil for 2 – 3 minutes until it is hot.
 If you have thermometer, it should read between 350°F (175°C) – 400°F (200°C).
 I don't use a thermometer so how I test my oil is by dipping a small piece of battered oyster mushroom in the oil.
 If it sizzles, that means it's ready.